9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 <interactive>
 ```

 That was a lot easier to type.
-Let\'s try substituting our native
+Let's try substituting our native
 Haskell implementation of `grep` and try out some other new features as
 well: